theonlyladybug/saev/contrib/semseg/reproduce.md

 Details can be found below.

-# Record ViT Activations for SAE and Linear Probe Training
+# Record ViT Activations for Linear Probe Training and SAE Inference

-# Train an SAE on ViT Activations

 # Train a Linear Probe on Semantic Segmentation